Cape Cod: Passenger

 The CapeFlyer is a seasonal passenger rail service between Boston and Hyannis that operates on summer weekends from Memorial Day through Labor Day.
-Stops along or near the Cape include Buzzards Bay, Bourne, and Hyannis.

 The Cape Cod Central Railroad is a heritage railroad on Cape Cod.
 The service is primarily tourist-oriented and includes a dinner train over a scenic route between Hyannis and the Cape Cod Canal lasting about 21/2 hours round trip.
 Select trains feature stops at West Barnstable and Sandwich.
 Additional service is also provided from the Buzzards Bay station, and a small number of trains also depart from North Falmouth.

 Freight

 Active freight service remains in the Upper Cape, both along the main line from Bourne to Hyannis and on the spur to North Falmouth.
-One of the more frequent operations is the transport of municipal waste to a waste-to-energy plant in Rochester, as well as removal of debris and refuse from Joint Base Cape Cod in Falmouth.
+One of the more frequent operations is the transport of municipal waste to a waste-to-energy plant in Rochester, as well as the removal of debris and refuse from Joint Base Cape Cod in Falmouth.
 Massachusetts Coastal Railroad is currently the sole operator of freight rail on the Cape, taking over from Bay Colony Railroad in 2007.